 If any OWTS failure is found to occur within the above setbacks then the County EH staff will notify the operator of the affected public water system well and the State Board, Division of Drinking Water by telephone or email within 24 hours or no later than 72-hours.
 The water system will also be notified whenever an application is received for a new or replacement OWTS within the setback buffer of their well.
 The operator will be given a minimum of 10 business days to comment on the application.
 The County Geographical Information System (GIS) has spatial data on all public water supply wells and the County has contact information for all public water supply well owners.
-There are presently 170 public water supply wells that provide potable water to approximately 105 water systems in the County GIS also includes water supply well spatial data for another 30 state small systems with 5-14 connections.
+There are presently 170 public water supply wells that provide potable water to approximately 105 water systems in the County that serve more than 14 connections or that are non-community public systems.
+The County GIS also includes water supply well spatial data for another 30 state small systems with 5-14 connections.